-CNC Machining is Fully Automated
+CNC Machining Is Fully Automated

 In today’s CNC protocols, the production of parts via pre-programmed software is mostly automated.
 The dimensions for a given part are set into place with computer-aided design (CAD) software and then converted into an actual finished product with computer-aided manufacturing (CAM) software.

 Alternately, an installation might consist of several machines and a set of robotic hands that transfer parts from one application to another, but with everything controlled by the same program.
 Regardless of the setup, the CNC process allows for consistency in parts production that would be difficult, if not impossible, to replicate manually.

 The vast majority of today’s CNC arsenals are completely electronic.
 Some of the more common CNC-operated processes include ultrasonic welding, hole-punching and laser cutting.
 The most frequently used machines in CNC systems include the following:

 In lathe machines, pieces are cut in a circular direction with indexable tools.
 With CNC technology, the cuts employed by lathes are carried out with precision and high velocity.
 CNC lathes are used to produce complex designs that wouldn’t be possible on manually run versions of the machine.
 Overall, the control functions of CNC-run mills and lathes are similar.
-As with the former, lathes can be directed by G-code or unique proprietary code.
+As with CNC mills, lathes can be directed by G-code or unique proprietary code.
 However, most CNC lathes consist of two axes — X and Z.

 Electric Discharge Machines

-Electric-discharge machining (EDM) — alternately referred to as die sinking and spark machining — is a process that molds work pieces into particular shapes with electrical sparks.
-With EDM, current discharges occur between two electrodes, and this removes sections of a given work piece.
+Electric-discharge machining (EDM) — alternately referred to as die sinking and spark machining — is a process that molds workpieces into particular shapes with electrical sparks.
+With EDM, current discharges occur between two electrodes, and this removes sections of a given workpiece.

 When the space between the electrodes becomes smaller, the electric field becomes more intense and thus stronger than the dielectric.
 This makes it possible for a current to pass between the two electrodes.
-Consequently, portions of a work piece are removed by each electrode.
+Consequently, portions of a workpiece are removed by each electrode.
 Subtypes of EDM include:

-In a process known as flushing, debris from each finished work piece is carried away by a liquid dielectric, which appears once the current between the two electrodes has stopped and is meant to eliminate any further electric charges.
+In a process known as flushing, debris from each finished workpiece is carried away by a liquid dielectric, which appears once the current between the two electrodes has stopped and is meant to eliminate any further electric charges.